hoopsurfer/pdx/README.md

 write GPIO17 / Pin 11
 - system operational with GPIO 17, once enabled the PCU will observe GPIO18 signals, when not enabled the PCU will ignore GPIO18.

-write GPIO18 / Pin 12 to siganl reboot (short) or shutdown (longer) signals
+write GPIO18 / Pin 12 to signal reboot (short) or shutdown (longer) signals
 - 1-2 sec says reboot 3-7 says shutdown 8+ says power off immediately (crash)
 - essentially GPIO18 is the power button, the physical button on the board only generates signals and initiates LED flashing